reluctant-greatsmokymountains869/operational-analytics-portfolio/README.md

 An anonymized BI and operational analytics portfolio based on previous professional work in an engineering consulting environment.

+This repository is designed as a recruiter-facing portfolio demonstrating how I approach business intelligence, operational reporting, automation and stakeholder-driven analytics.

 This portfolio demonstrates how business intelligence, automated reporting and operational analytics can improve visibility, accountability and decision-making across sales, workforce planning and daily operations.

 Branding, values, names, team structures and sensitive details have been modified for confidentiality.
 The examples preserve the business logic and analytical approach without disclosing proprietary information.